SOLEDAD. ENERGÍA. NECESIDAD. ESENCIA. SENSUALID.

 Aya Kitaoji commenced flamenco dance in Seville, Spain at a young age.
 From the age of 5 she studied classical ballet, contemporary, folkloric dance as well as classical music and in 2012 her continuing passion for flamenco dance and music lead her to create her Melbourne-based ensemble, SENES Flamenco.

-Since commencing her training in the heart of flamenco, Triana, Seville with Giorgia Guggliotta, in 2004 her passion for flamenco lead her to leave Australia to study intensively with Adrián Galia at Estudio Galiana in Tokyo, Japan.
-She regularly travels to Andalusia, Spain, having being inspired and trained by internationally renowned dancers of Jerez de la Frontera, Seville and in Madrid with maestros of the prestigious centre of flamenco dance "Centro de Baile Flamenco Amor de Dios".
-She has studied with and drawn her inspiration from dancers such as Paco Romero, Belén Fernandez, Maria Torres, La China, La Tati, Carmela Greco, Merche Esmeralda, Javier Latorre, Isabel Bayón, Juan Paredes, Concha Jareño, Manuel & Antonio Reyes, Domingo Ortega and Antonio Canales.
+Since commencing her training in the heart of flamenco Triana, Seville, in 2004 her passion for flamenco lead her to leave Australia to study intensively with Adrián Galia at Estudio Galiana in Tokyo, Japan.
+She regularly travels to Andalusia, Spain each year, having being inspired and trained by internationally renowned dancers of Jerez de la Frontera, Seville and in Madrid with maestros of the prestigious centre of flamenco dance "Centro de Baile Flamenco Amor de Dios".
+She has studied with world class artists including Paco Romero, Belén Fernandez, Maria Torres, La China, La Tati, Carmela Greco, Merche Esmeralda, Javier Latorre, Isabel Bayón, Juan Paredes, Concha Jareño, Manuel & Antonio Reyes, Domingo Ortega and Antonio Canales.

-Over the past 10 years, Aya has featured as guest dancer in countless concerts and multicultural events throughout Australia and continues to perform regularly as part of major arts festivals in diverse states.
-Recent highlights include performances for Parliament of Victoria, Old Parliament House ACT, National Gallery Victoria, National Multicultural Festival, Spanish Language Fiesta, Spanish Film Festival, and Melbourne Food and Wine Festival.
+Over the past 10 years, Aya has featured as guest dancer in countless concerts and multicultural events throughout Australia and continues to perform regularly as part of major national arts festivals.
+Recent highlights include invitations to perform for Parliament of Victoria, National Gallery Victoria, National Multicultural Festival, Spanish Language Fiesta, Spanish Film Festival, and Melbourne Food and Wine Festival.

-As a percussionist and vocalist, Aya regularly features as percussionist and vocalist in Solquemia and features in the band’s second album, "Limonera".
-She tours each year interstate performing across Australia as dancer and musician, giving flamenco dance workshops and demonstrations.
+As a percussionist and vocalist, Aya regularly features in Spanish guitar ensemble Solquemia and features in the band’s second album, "Limonera".
+She tours each year performing across Australia as dancer and musician, giving flamenco dance workshops and demonstrations.

 Aya is currently based in Melbourne, Australia where she regularly teaches at Centro de Flamenco Melbourne and Utassy Ballet School, whilst continuing performances for public events, festivals and independent projects.
 She also enjoys sharing the art of flamenco dance through her flamenco dance workshops and lessons at various studios across the country.

-- Please see "Dance Classes" for more information on weekly flamenco dance classes in Coburg, Melbourne, at Centro de Flamenco Melbourne.
+- Please see "Dance Classes" for more information on weekly flamenco dance classes at Centro de Flamenco Melbourne.